renebarto/baremetal/doc/03-setting-up-project-structure.md

 ```

 Explanation:
-- line 6: `type` specifies which kind of debugger we are using.
+- Line 6: `type` specifies which kind of debugger we are using.
 For GDB, this must be `cppgdb`
-- line 7: `project` specifies the kind of project, which is `CMakeLists.txt` for CMake projects (this is initially already correct)
+- Line 7: `project` specifies the kind of project, which is `CMakeLists.txt` for CMake projects (this is initially already correct)
-- line 8: `projectTarget` is the selected target, this must be equal to the selected target in the "Select Startup Items..." dropbox box (this is initially already correct)
+- Line 8: `projectTarget` is the selected target, this must be equal to the selected target in the "Select Startup Items..." dropbox box (this is initially already correct)
-- line 9: `name` is the name of the project, this must be equal to the selected target in the "Select Startup Items..." dropbox box (this is initially already correct)
+- Line 9: `name` is the name of the project, this must be equal to the selected target in the "Select Startup Items..." dropbox box (this is initially already correct)
-- line 10: `program` is the executable name, in this case `demo.elf`
+- Line 10: `program` is the executable name, in this case `demo.elf`
-- line 11: `request` is the way the debugger starts the session.
+- Line 11: `request` is the way the debugger starts the session.
 As we would like to start our application, we use `launch` (it is also possible to attach to a running application)
-- line 12: `stopAtEntry` determines whether the debugger will stop at the first code or not.
+- Line 12: `stopAtEntry` determines whether the debugger will stop at the first code or not.
 We set this to `false`, as we will simply put a breakpoint at the first line of code
-- line 13: `cwd` will be the working directory used for debugging.
+- Line 13: `cwd` will be the working directory used for debugging.
 Here we are able to use the variable `${workspaceRoot}` to denote the root directory, unlike in `projectTarget` and `name`
 It is best to select the directory from which the application is loaded, so `${workspaceRoot}\\output\\Debug\\bin`.
 Notice the double backslashes to escape single ones
-- line 14: `externalConsole` determines whether a console is created.
+- Line 14: `externalConsole` determines whether a console is created.
 We set this to `true` so a console is created in the lower panel
-- line 15: `MIMode` determines which debugger is used, this is set to `gdb`
+- Line 15: `MIMode` determines which debugger is used, this is set to `gdb`
-- line 16: `targetArchitecture` specifies which archecture is used on the target.
+- Line 16: `targetArchitecture` specifies which archecture is used on the target.
 As we are using a 64 bit ARM archittecture, this is set to `arm64`
-- line 17: `miDebuggerServerAddress` specifies the host and port of the debug server, in this case QEMU.
+- Line 17: `miDebuggerServerAddress` specifies the host and port of the debug server, in this case QEMU.
 QEMU starts a server on the same machine on port 1234, so we set this to `localhost:1234`
-- line 18: `miDebuggerPath` specifies the path to the gdb application we are using.
+- Line 18: `miDebuggerPath` specifies the path to the gdb application we are using.
 We'll use the same one as specified before, which is part of the toolchain.
 So we specify `D:\\Toolchains\\arm-gnu-toolchain-13.2.Rel1-mingw-w64-i686-aarch64-none-elf\\bin\\aarch64-none-elf-gdb.exe`
-- line 19: `args` specifies command line arguments for the application being debugged.
+- Line 19: `args` specifies command line arguments for the application being debugged.
 As our application is baremetal, we have no parameters, so we set it to an empty array `[]`
 - `env` can be used to specify a set of key-value pairs of environment variables passed.
 We leave this out